 Share

-In this article, we’ll look at how to assess whether advertising is right for your site, consider the core models available to you, go through a range of useful WordPress plugins to handle the heavy lifting, and finish up with some useful resources to help you further.
+In this article, we’ll examine whether advertising is right for your site, consider the core models available, review a range of useful WordPress plugins to handle the heavy lifting and conclude with some useful resources to help you further.

 Is Your Site Ready for Ads?

-Depending on the type and tone of your site, advertising could represent either an unacceptable commercial intrusion for your audience, or a self-sabotaging conversion killer for your existing monetization attempts.
+The first question to ask yourself is why you want to integrate advertising into your site.
+Depending on the type and tone of your site, advertising could represent either an unacceptable commercial intrusion for your audience or a self-sabotaging conversion killer for your existing monetization attempts.
+Assuming you feel advertising would be a good fit, the next question to consider is your audience’s current and potential size.

-Regardless of what model you go for, online advertising is a numbers game at the end of the day and if those numbers don’t add up then your efforts are far better directed towards boosting traffic and growing your audience.
+Regardless of what model you go for, online advertising is a numbers game at the end of the day.
+If those numbers don’t add up, then your efforts are far better directed towards boosting traffic and growing your audience.

-Another key factor to bear in mind is your potential audience value.
+Another critical factor to bear in mind is your potential audience value.
 Not all audiences are created equally in the eyes of advertisers.
-For example, if your site has somehow attracted the attention of a small group of wealthy, tech-savvy luxury watch enthusiasts, you’re naturally going to have some pretty good options straight out of the gate.
+For example, suppose your site has somehow attracted the attention of a small group of wealthy, tech-savvy luxury watch enthusiasts.
+In that case, you will naturally have some pretty good options straight out of the gate.

-The final item to consider before diving in is what sort of internal resources you can realistically devote to managing your advertising.
-Depending on the type of solution you select, getting ramped up could be as simple as installing a set-it-and-forget-it plugin or it could morph into an ongoing initiative requiring dedicated staff and resources.
+Before diving in, the final item to consider is what sort of internal resources you can realistically devote to managing your advertising.
+Depending on the type of solution you select, getting ramped up could be as simple as installing a set-it-and-forget-it plugin, or it could morph into an ongoing initiative requiring dedicated staff and resources.

 A quick way of estimating potential revenue before you get going is by using Marginhound’s Website Revenue Calculator.